LuckyMachines/game-core/games/hexploration/README.md

 #### activeInventory

-This represents a player's active inventory: all of the tokens active on their player card.
+This represents a player's active inventory, i.e. all of the tokens active on their player card.

 ```solidity
 activeInventory(address gameBoardAddress, uint256 gameID)